GodOfEGG/PYSKL_branch/README.md

 # PYSKL

-This Repo is a clone from PYSKL with slight modification.
+This Repo is a clone from PYSKL with slight modification, which focus only on the STGCN++ model.

 ## Installation